College Counsel Policies Unlawful Harassment

 - The individual has a known mental disorder or developmental or physical disability and therefore legally unable to give consent.

-A complaint recipient will notify the college’s Title IX Officer whenever a complaint of discrimination, harassment, or sexual assault has been received.
-The Title IX Officer shall ensure that the complainant promptly receives a copy of this Policy and is clearly informed of his or her rights to assistance.
+A complaint recipient will notify the college’s Title IX Coordinator whenever a complaint of discrimination, harassment, or sexual assault has been received.
+The Title IX Coordinator shall ensure that the complainant promptly receives a copy of this Policy and is clearly informed of his or her rights to assistance.

-The Title IX Officer will work with the President, Provost and Dean of Faculty, and Vice President for Student Life2 to ensure that:
+The Title IX Coordinator will work with the President and the Provost and Dean of Faculty2 to ensure that:

 - A complaint of unlawful discrimination, unlawful harassment, or sexual assault is promptly, fully and effectively investigated;